 A central goal of this effort was to spark conversation—both about what we heard, and how the findings might inform the work of practitioners.
 Below are two resources that can serve to guide discussions:

 On May 16, PACE hosted a launch conversation in Washington, D.C.
 To view a recording of this event, click here.

-On September 23, PACE made our the raw, quantitative data from our survey available to the public in an effort to further democratize the research process and crowd-source additional findings.
+On September 23, PACE made our the raw, quantitative data from our survey available to the public in an effort to further democratize the research process and crowd-source additional findings (we announced this through a blog with Candid).
 We encourage folks to engage with the data directly to see and share what they observe and deduce in the spirit of further, collective learning and understanding

 This project was made possible with collaboration and/or support from the Foundation for Harmony and Prosperity, Kettering Foundation, Fetzer Institute, Ford Foundation, the National Conference on Citizenship, and the Pritzker Innovation Fund.
 We also acknowledge the contributions of the working group that provided insight and guidance that was invaluable to the conceptualization and execution of this project.